bholloway/resolve-url-loader/readme.md

 * `fail` Syntax or source-map errors will result in an error.

-* `directory` An optional directory which limits file search.
+* `root` An optional directory within which search may be performed.
 Relative paths are permitted.
-Where omitted the `process.cwd()` is used and should be sufficient for most use cases.
+Where omitted `process.cwd()` is used and should be sufficient for most use cases.

 Note that query parameters take precedence over programmatic parameters.